ppy/osu-wiki/wiki/Skinning/Interface/en.md

 - [osu!supporter](/wiki/osu!supporter) required
 - This element is used as the playfield if map does not have a background.
-- This element could use the `.jpg` format.
+- This element may use the `.jpg` format.

 ---